What is tenancy fraud?

 - Unlawful subletting - when a tenant rents out all, or part of their home to someone else without our permission.
 (The ‘sub-tenant’ may be seen to be participating in fraud and as such may be committing a criminal offence).

 - Failing to report a change in circumstances.
 (For example, a single person living on their own moves a partner or family member into their home.
-If they are claiming Single Persons Discount on their Council Tax and do not inform the local authority, this is fraud which is a criminal offence carrying a potential prison sentence).
+If they are claiming Single Persons Discount on their Council Tax and do not inform the local authority, this is benefit fraud which is a criminal offence carrying a potential prison sentence).
 This information is shared with local authority partners.

 - Obtaining housing by deception - when a person applying for housing knowingly gives false information in their application.